learnk8s/learnk8s.io/_blog/why-kube/index.md

 You should get your money back on the resources you don't use.

-You should also have a word with your engineering team and ask to pack your applications more efficiently!

-You could do all of the above.
+And you should spend more time tailoring compute capacity to your services.

-But resource utilisation is not the only challenge when it comes to microservices.
+But resource utilisation is not the only challenge.

-Development teams have the freedom to use the right tool for the job.
+When development teams have the freedom to use the right tool for the job they usually go wild.

-And when they do so, they can iterate quickly and churn more features.

-Your infrastructure becomes a theme park.

 Node.js for the front-end, Spring Boot for the backend API, Flask and Celery for the workers, React.js for the client-side, you name it.

+And your infrastructure becomes a theme park, hundreds of attractions running on completely different runtimes.

 Having the right technology for the job enables greater iteration speed, but it usually comes with the extra burden of managing one more programming language.

-In fact, your infrastructure team has never been busier than now.

-Each application has many dependencies, runtimes and libraries to be installed before it can be deployed.

-And each of them is a special snowflake: both the payment and the backend API team selected Java as their technology of choice, but they run on Java 1.8 and Java 10 respectively.

-It turns out, your cloud engineers are writing Puppet scripts to automate deployments and installing dependencies.

-But the size of the team is nowhere comparable with the rest of the development teams.

-So your pipelines are clogged.
+You could play the whac-a-mole game and write a Puppet script for each application that the development team plan to release to production.

+If your development team is rather large, it's usually an unfair game.

+You're busy writing scripts and don't have enough time to do look after the infrastructure.

+Plus you're the bottleneck now.

+The product owner is frustrated because you are slowing down delivery.

-Features rarely make it to production in time, and there's a constant chatting between development and infrastructure team.
+Features rarely make it to production in time, and there's a constant pointing fingers between you and the development team.

+Why is that they have to use a new language all the time?

+The application is ready you just have to deploy it!

 Too much talking not enough action!

-It would be much easier if the development team could help out by taking some of the responsibilities such as packaging dependencies.
+It would be much easier if the development team could help out instead of leaving it to you to sort out.

-You could finally stop hiring a dozen cloud engineers to cope with the current demand.
+They could at least help with managing and packaging their dependencies.

+That would go a long way to help you focus on monitoring and supporting live services.

-If you've started thinking that perhaps holding to the big monoliths is not such a bad idea, please welcome to the club.
+If you've started thinking that perhaps holding to the massive monoliths is not such a bad idea, please welcome to the club.

 Not only it was more cost effective, but it scaled nicely with the team.